-Though you’d have a hard time recognizing Jordan if you didn’t know the movie was filmed there, Director Ridley Scott had a vision for the stark rock formations and wide sandy expanses of Wadi Rum.
-The visual effects team certainly went to work transforming the red and orange tones into moody indigo, but the elements are still there.
-You won’t feel like you’re standing on planet LV223, but you can get a sense for it.
+You might have a hard time recognizing Jordan if you didn’t know the movie was filmed there.
+Director Ridley Scott clearly had a vision for the otherworldly rock formations and wide sandy expanses of Wadi Rum.
+The visual effects team transformed the red and orange tones into moody indigo, but the elements are still there.
+If you visit Wadi Rum, you won’t feel like you’re standing on planet LV223 – but you can get a sense for it.

 Queen of the Desert (2015)

-I watched Queen of the Desert on the plane to Amman, and was blown away that it had slipped past my radar.
-To be fair, I have never been a big fan of Nicole Kidman (and the movie scores abysmally on critic and audience ratings with scathing reviews), but her portrayal of Gertrude Bell has sparked a passionate interest for me.
+I watched Queen of the Desert on the plane to Amman.
+Afterward I was blown away that it had slipped past my radar.
+To be fair, I have never been a big fan of Nicole Kidman (and the movie scores abysmally on critic and audience ratings with scathing reviews).
+However, her portrayal of Gertrude Bell has sparked a passionate interest for me.
 Now I’ve read a biography of Bell, and she was so much more impressive than the movie portrays.

-Anyway, when it comes to experiencing Jordan through this film, I personally fell in love with the historical context the movie provides – most people called Bell both “Queen of the Desert” and “Shaper of Nations” for her influential role in drawing the international borders in the region.
+When it comes to experiencing Jordan through this film, I personally fell in love with the historical context the movie provides.
+Most people called Bell both “Queen of the Desert” and “Shaper of Nations” for her influential role in drawing the international borders in the region.
 It might be difficult to pull up the exact film locations (Petra definitely, and a few other anonymous desert scenes), but it’s hard to escape the sense of place you’ll experience watching Queen of the Desert.

 The Martian (2015)

-Filmed primarily in Wadi Rum and set primarily on Mars, The Martian hits all the right tones for both mass appeal – well-adapted from the book of the same name, director Ridley Scott (!!!) helms the film to successfully blend drama, science, humor, and ethics against a stunning backdrop.
+Filmed primarily in Wadi Rum, The Martian hits all the right notes for both mass appeal.
+The Martian is brilliantly adapted from the book of the same name.
+Director Ridley Scott (back after Prometheus) helms the film to successfully blend drama, science, humor, and ethics against a stunning backdrop.

-Visiting Wadi Rum, I actually saw several of the filming and production locations; the driver of my 4×4 tour pointed them out and I (understandably) geeked out.
+Visiting Wadi Rum, I actually saw several of The Martian filming and production locations; the driver of my 4×4 tour pointed them out.
 It’s not hard to picture Wadi Rum as Mars because they map so closely together, but it’s a little more pleasant for those of us who visit (and sleep in plush tents) than astronaut Watney during his stay on the red planet.

 Rogue One: A Star Wars Story (2017)

-Released after I first published this post, I had to come back and add Rogue One: A Star Wars Story.
-Filmed in some pretty amazing locations around the world, my favorite by far is the chapter in Jedha, worship and pilgrimage site of Jedi and those who believe in the Force.
-It’s very clearly Wadi Rum – and it underscores how many amazing space/sci-fi movies see the otherworldliness of this destination.
+If you’ve seen it, you already know: Rogue One: A Star Wars Story was filmed in amazing locations around the world.
+My favorite by far is the chapter in Jedha, worship and pilgrimage site of Jedi and those who believe in the Force.
+It’s clearly Wadi Rum – and it underscores how many amazing space/sci-fi movies see the otherworldliness of this destination.

-While Jedha meets an unfortunate end in Rogue One, there are some beautiful, sweeping views of Wadi Rum to appreciate whether you’ve visited Jordan or are still dreaming of it.
+While Jedha meets an unfortunate end in Rogue One, there are sweeping views of Wadi Rum to appreciate whether you’ve visited Jordan or are still dreaming of it.

-Rogue One: A Star Wars Story – Copyright: Walt Disney Studios Motion Pictures, Lucasfilm
+Rogue One: A Star Wars Story Poster/Screengrab © Walt Disney Studios Motion Pictures, Lucasfilm